alasvant/Swapcode.Episerver.Logging.NLog/README.md

 This implementation uses the Episerver supported way of [changing the logging framework](https://world.episerver.com/documentation/developer-guides/CMS/logging/) by using the LoggerFactory assembly attribute.

+Available for Episerver 11.x, EPiServer.Framework (>= 11.1.0 && < 12.0.0).
+Most likely could also allow install for 10.x but I think you should first upgrade your Episerver solution to the latest version because of all the imrovements done to Episerver and then change the logging framework :wink:

 # Before installing this package
 - remove the EPiServer.Logging.Log4net NuGet package
 - remove log4net NuGet package